 For the implementation of the RAP a local Non-Government Organization (NGO) will be engaged.
-The NGO will implement the RAP in coordination with the Social Officer of BUIDCO and Displaced Community.
-The NGO will carry out consultation with the affected community; verification of affected families and will prepare micro plans.
-The other activities to be carried out by the NGO includes preparation and distribution of identify cards for every individual PAF, opening of joint bank accounts, disbursement of assistance, counsel for the productive use of assistance amounts, monitor the use of assistance amounts, planning for relocation of displaced households, allotment of houses, and coordinate the entire shifting process.
-The role of NGO in resettlement and rehabilitation relates to human aspects and economic rehabilitation requires human resources development consisting of education, training, awareness creation, coordinating between implementing agencies etc. specifically, the tasks of the NGO will be to:
+The NGO will carry out consultation with the affected community; The other activities to be carried out by the NGO includes the role of NGO in resettlement and rehabilitation relates to human aspects and economic rehabilitation requires human resources development consisting of education, training, awareness creation, coordinating between implementing agencies etc. specifically, the tasks of the NGO will be to:

-- Develop rapport with PAFs and between PAFs and Project staff - Verification of PAFs - Consultations with the local community during the implementation of the RAP - Preparation of micro plan and assist the PAFs in receiving the rehabilitation assistance - Motivate and guide PAP for productive utilization of the compensation and assistance amounts - Assist the PAFs in getting benefits from the appropriate local development schemes - Assist BUIDCO in Planning for relocation of displaced households, allotment of houses, and coordinate the entire shifting process - Forward the grievances of the PAFs to the grievance redressal mechanism - Assess the level of skills and efficiency in pursuing economic activities, identify needs for training and organize training programs - Participate in the monthly review meetings with the Social Officer and Displaced community

-• Carry out other responsibilities as required from time to time
+- Develop rapport with local community and Project staff - Consultations with the local community during the implementation of the RAP - Assist the community in getting benefits from the appropriate local development schemes - Forward the grievances of the PAFs to the grievance redressal mechanism - Assess the level of skills and efficiency in pursuing economic activities, identify needs for training and organize training programs - Participate in the monthly review meetings with the Social Officer and Displaced community - Carry out other responsibilities as required from time to time